aengelberg/instagenerate/README.md

 	=> (run* [input]
 	         (fresh [output]
 	                (instaparseo (insta/parser "S = 'a' | 'b'") input output)))
-	(("a") ("b"))
+	((\a) (\b))

-As Zack Maril suggested, one may want to generate input strings given a parse tree, though the parse tree may have some holes to fill in:
+As Zack Maril suggested, one may want to generate input strings given a parse tree, or given a parse tree "skeleton" with missing information.

 	=> (def grammar
          (insta/parser